A Night to Remember (Kraft Television Theatre): Plot

-In the closing narration, Rains reviews the iceberg warnings that were not heeded, the lack of sufficient lifeboats, and the failure of the Californian to respond to the Titanics pleas.
-Rains closes with these words: "Never again has man been quite so confident.
+Rains closes his narration by reviewing the iceberg warnings that were not heeded, the lack of sufficient lifeboats, and the failure of the Californian to respond to the Titanics pleas.
+Rains closes with the words: "Never again has man been quite so confident.
 An age had come to an end."

 Cast

 The production included a cast of 107 actors, 72 with speaking parts.
 Individual credits identifying the parts played were not provided either on screen or in advance press releases.
 On-screen credits simply listed the cast in order of appearance as follows: